Skip to Content

 Board

 Ann I. Wolfe, chair; Sara Wolfe Perrini, vice chair and secretary; Bruce A. Soll, treasurer; Pamela T. Farber; and Jeff Kaplan.
-Rita J. Wolfe and Katherine Wolfe Lloyd are Wolfe associate trustees.
+Katherine Wolfe Lloyd is a Wolfe associate trustee.

 Staff Contact